 And finally we explore the south flank of Mt.
 Hood, Oregon’s highest peak, where we stay at the historic Timberline Lodge, another stunning location framed by snow-capped peaks and vistas extending for miles.
 We enjoy two full days exploring around Mt.
 Hood.

-- Delight in historic and nature-style luxurious accommodations at three of Oregon’s most scenic lodges along the crest of the Oregon Cascades
+- Marvel in historic and nature-style luxurious accommodations at three of Oregon’s most scenic lodges along the crest of the Oregon Cascades

-- Search for elusive montane species such as American Three-toed Woodpecker and Gray-crowned Rosy-Finch.
+- Discover elusive montane species such as American Three-toed Woodpecker and Gray-crowned Rosy-Finch.

 - Find a profusion of stunning mountain wildflowers, from the lowland forest to the alpine zone

-- Experience Oregon’s impressive conifer diversity, with 13 possible species, from ponderosa pine to Engelmann spruce and Pacific yew
+- Enjoy Oregon’s impressive conifer diversity, with 13 possible species, from ponderosa pine to Engelmann spruce and Pacific yew

 - Learn fascinating bird behavior such as the feeding strategies of crossbills and the caching behavior of Clark’s Nutcracker